 Nevada drops opposition to T-Mobile-Sprint merger

-The Nevada attorney general’s office has withdrawn from a multi-state lawsuit against T-Mobile and Sprint after the two companies made a series of commitments, including nearly statewide 5G coverage.
+The Nevada attorney general’s office has withdrawn from a multistate lawsuit against T-Mobile and Sprint.

-CARSON CITY — The planned megamerger between T-Mobile and Sprint got a little easier Monday as the Nevada attorney general’s office announced the state would be dropping its legal challenge to the deal.
+CARSON CITY — The planned megamerger between T-Mobile and Sprint got a little easier Monday as the Nevada attorney general’s office announced that the state will drop its legal challenge to the deal.

-Nevada Attorney Attorney General Aaron Ford had initially joined a coalition of state attorneys general in June in a lawsuit seeking to block the merger over concerns that the deal would decrease competition in Nevada and lead to higher-price wireless plans and a decrease in coverage and quality for subscribers.
+Nevada Attorney General Aaron Ford had initially joined a coalition of state attorneys general in June in a lawsuit seeking to block the merger over concerns that the deal would decrease competition in Nevada and lead to higher-priced wireless plans and a decrease in coverage and quality for subscribers.

-As part of a settlement agreement announced Monday, Nevada will withdraw from the lawsuit and in exchange for a series of commitments made by the two companies, including eventual 5G coverage for more than 90 percent of the state’s population, low-priced plans for Nevada residents, protections for current T-Mobile and Sprint employees and millions in charitable contributions towards expanded broadband access for Native American tribes and women- and minority-owned small businesses.
+As part of a settlement agreement announced Monday, Nevada will withdraw from the lawsuit in exchange for a series of commitments by the two companies.
+Those conditions ensure eventual 5G coverage for more than 90 percent of the state’s population, low-priced plans, protections for current T-Mobile and Sprint employees and millions in charitable contributions toward expanded broadband access for Native American tribes and women- and minority-owned small businesses.

 “With this settlement, T-Mobile and Sprint have demonstrated their commitment to preserve Nevada jobs, deploy a high speed 5G network across the state covering 83 percent of our rural communities, and offer low-price plans,” Ford said in a statement.“Beyond these benefits, the New T-Mobile will make a significant investment to enhance service to our Native American tribal communities, contribute to programs that enhance opportunities for minorities, women and small businesses.
 Because of these commitments, I can now support a merger that will preserve Nevada jobs and benefit consumers throughout our state.”